rreusser/regl-gpu-lines/README.md

 ### Examples

-To run the example pages, for example, the example in `examples/closed-loop.js`, run
+To run the example pages—e.g. the example in `examples/closed-loop.js`—run

 ```bash
 npm start closed-loop